 The first step to applying for any type of loan is to get your numbers in order.
 Make sure that your credit score is in the expected range and come up with budget estimates that keep your debt to income ratios acceptable.

 Once all that is in order the next step is to find a lender that is approved to give out FHA backed loans.
-The FHA website has a handy tool for finding lenders that are approved.
+The FHA website has a handy tool for finding FHA lenders in Oregon that are approved.
 It does pay to shop around a bit as not all lenders will offer the same interest rates.

 Once you’ve determined a reputable lender, you’ll be required to submit various documents that will verify things like employment, income, and credit.
 These documents include: